isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 The first paragraph is the one that catches the eyes of the reader, it should be punchy giving a summary of the most significant features.
 This first paragraph can then be used as a summary on the homepage and on social media.
 It should catch attention and cause the reader to want to read more.

-The following paragraphs should highlight the business value of top 3 features and link to the feature description (link using the feature headings' anchors).
+The following paragraphs should highlight the business value of top 3 features and link to the feature description (link using the feature headings' anchors/index.html.md).
 It's important to highlight the pain points solved and the value the feature provides.

 A final paragraph can give a shout out to additional features encouraging the reader to read the full release notes to learn about all the features have that shipped.